madaboutbrighton/bookmarkthis/README.md

 <img src="_images/screenshot1.png" alt="BookmarkThis Screen Shot" width="838" height="638">

-BookmarkThis is a PHP MODX Revolution add-on to generate social buttons and links.
+BookmarkThis is a PHP MODX Revolution add-on to display social bookmarks and follow-me links.
 The BookmarkThis package is made up of very light weight CSS and JavaScript.
 It is fully customisable, allowing you to add your own links and icons.

 ### Built With